mfuery/barcode/README.md

 # Next Steps

+- Use a UPC API so you can scan any product and get more information about it.
 - QR codes.
 A phone camera detects QRs much more quickly and accurately.
 - Add your feature requests here.